Chandulal Shah: Film career

 Amarchand Shroff, a friend of Shah, who was with the Laxmi Film Company, brought him to Kohinoor Film Company where he first came into contact with Gohar, a contact that eventually developed into both a personal and professional relationship.

 The first film independently directed by him at Kohinoor was Typist Girl (1926) starring Sulochana and Gohar which was made in 17 days.
 The film did extremely well at the box-office leading Shah to direct another five films for the studio all featuring Gohar.
 Of these, the most famous was Gunsundari (1927).

+Dissatisfied with Kohinoor, Shah and Gohar went to Jagdish Film Company where Shah wrote and directed four films all with Gohar.

-In 1929 Chandulal Shah founded Ranjit Studios at Bombay, Maharashtra.
+In 1929, Shah and Gohar founded Ranjit Studios at Bombay financed by Vithaldas Thakoredas.
 It produced films between 1929 and mid-1970s.
 The company began production of silent films in 1929 under the banner Ranjit Film Company and by 1932 had made 39 pictures, most of them social dramas.
-The company changed its name to Ranjit Movietone in 1932 and during the 1930s produced numerous successful talkies at the rate of about six a year.
+With the advent of sound, Ranjit Film Company became Ranjit Movietone in 1932 and during the 1930s produced numerous successful talkies at the rate of about six a year.
 At this time, the studio employed around 300 actors, technicians and other employees.
-With the advent of sound, Ranjit Film Company became Ranjit Movietone.
+Some of successful film of the studio include Sati Savitri (1932), Barrister’s Wife (1935), The Secretary (1938), Achhut (1940), Tansen (1943), Moorti (1943) and Jogan (1950).

 Besides Filmmaking, Chandulal Shah also devoted a lot of time to the organizational work of the Indian Film Industry.
 Both the Silver Jubilee (1939) and the Golden Jubilee of the Indian film Industry (1963) were celebrated under his guidance.
 He was the first president of The Film Federation of India formed in 1951 and even led an Indian delegation to Hollywood the following year.

 Later life and death

-Shah's downfall started when Raj Kapoor and Nargis starrer Paapi failed at the box office, followed by Zameen ke Taare.
+Shah's downfall started when Raj Kapoor and Nargis starrer Paapi (1953) failed at the box office.
+He directed three films thereafter; Ootpatang (1955), Zameen ke Taare (1960) and Akeli Mat Jaiyo (1963), the last co-directed with Nandlal Jaswantlal.
 He took to gambling and horse racing.
 On 25 November 1975, the industry's most powerful man, who once owned a fleet of cars, was reduced to travelling in buses and died penniless.